-Bus patronage suffered significantly through the pandamic and post Covid passenger numbers have not recovered to previous levels, putting the viability of commercial services at risk.
-Additional Government funding has been made available to the Tees Valley Combined Authority (TVCA) as the transport authority to support services at risk and this has been used to secure a number of services in Darlington.
-However, this funding is time limited and we are working with the TVCA and operators to understand how we can support the network.
+Bus patronage suffered significantly through the pandemic and post covid passenger numbers have not recovered to previous levels, putting the viability of commercial services at risk.
+Additional Government funding has been made available to Tees Valley Combined Authority (TVCA) as the Transport Authority to support services at risk and this has been used to secure a number of services in Darlington.
+Further funding from Government has been provided for 2025/26 and we will be working with TVCA and operators to establish the best way to support the network.